(This article was reprinted in the online magazine of the Institute for Ethics & Emerging Technologies, April 16, 2017.)

 Consider astrology.
 Why do people believe in it when it has been shown to be worthless?
 (If your destiny is determined by the star under which you are born, then all born under that star should have the same destiny.
 But they don’t.)
 Part of the reason people still accept it is that charlatans have found ways to make such nonsense seem plausible.
 They make horoscopes so vague that anyone can see themselves in their description.

 Or consider paranormal phenomena like ESP in all its varieties.
 Summarizing over a century of research, the National Research Council has concluded that there is no scientific justification whatsoever for believing in such things—not a single shred of evidence.
 Why then do people persist in believing?
 Research has shown that personal experience plays a large role in such beliefs.
-For example, a gambler attributes a winning streak to some special power rather than the random fluctuation we call luck.
+For example, a gambler attributes a winning streak to some special power rather than to statistical fluctuation (or what most call luck.)

 Premonitions are similar.
 They are just a coincidence between thoughts and events.
 If you have enough thoughts, sometime events will correspond to them.
 People remember when premonitions come true, and forget when they don’t.
 (This is called confirmation bias.)
 While pseudoscience remembers successes and ignores failures, science places it hypothesis to severe tests, with independent verification and repetition of observations and experiments.
 Real science doesn’t rely on coincidence or anecdote.

 9. Lack of a Good Sense of Proportion